aragubas/UniversalAppPackage/directory_spec.md

 Static application resources/data. **When running a binary, the working path should be set to this folder**

-The contents of this folder is completely dependent on the app vendor, and it's not standardized in any way
+The contents of this folder is completely dependent on the app vendor and there's no defined structure. **Files inside this folder should NOT be modified by the app at runtime, this folder should be read only**